-We double checked the venue on the tickets and it stated North Greenwich Arena and Peter and I thought the name of the area sounded weird because there was a temporary basketball arena built within Olympic Park but dismissed it as perhaps having been temporarily been named North Greenwich Arena for the Games.
+We double-checked the venue on the tickets and it stated North Greenwich Arena and Peter and I thought the name of the area sounded weird because there was a temporary basketball arena built within Olympic Park but dismissed it as perhaps having been temporarily been named North Greenwich Arena for the Games.

-We blindly travelled two hours to Olympic Park only to be told by security that we were at the wrong place.
-At first we thought we were at the wrong entrance and that we were going to be asked to walk around the park to a different entrance but then security clarified that by “wrong place”, they meant that North Greenwich Arena was not in Olympic Park.
-Security instructed us to go the nearest Tube station and follow the signage to North Greenwich Arena.
+We blindly traveled two hours to Olympic Park only to be told by security that we were at the wrong place.
+At first, we thought we were at the wrong entrance and that we were going to be asked to walk around the park to a different entrance but then security clarified that by “wrong place”, they meant that North Greenwich Arena was not in Olympic Park.
+Security instructed us to go to the nearest Tube station and follow the signage to North Greenwich Arena.

 This was sad because we were in Olympic Park on Thursday night for diving but we did not have a lot of time in the park to roam around and take photos and our plan for Saturday was to arrive early, enjoy the park and then go to the event.